yucoder14/selenium-and-pyautogui-fun/README.md

 It's also very possible that DUO might no longer be a thing.
 So feel free to use the script as long as it works.
 If it breaks, then, well, you should build the next one.
 It's fun.
+Or vibe code it.
+Whatever works for you.